Let’s be real: pursuing you passion is a luxury reserved for the privileged.

 Of course not.
 But assess your situation realistically.
 What kind of support structure do you have?
 What are your back-up plans?
 If your freelance opportunities fall through in a year, what options do you have?
 Be practical before you take that leap.
 And above all, check in with yourself to get real about what kinds of privilege you may have before suggesting someone else follow in your footsteps.

-Comment: Do you think racial ‘privilege’ plays a role in career success?
+Join the discussion: Do you think racial privilege plays a role in career success?